16th September, 2021

 This bulkhead is protected and clad with AIB panels.
 It had also previously been drilled into to install cables, releasing deadly asbestos fibres.

-Looking at the images above, you might be thinking, that looks like plasterboard.
+Looking at the images above, you might think 'that looks like plasterboard!'.
 And indeed, it does.
 It's hard to tell AIB from other safe materials, just by looking at it.

 So, if you can't tell which boards contain asbestos, how do you identify AIB?
 To know what you're dealing with, you need an asbestos survey.